mindspore-ai/docs/tutorials/training/source_en/use/load_dataset_image.md

     > Having `repeat` in the pipeline results in the execution of repeated operations defined in the entire pipeline, instead of simply copying the current dataset.

 ## Augmentation

-For details about augmentation operators supported by Mindspore, see the [Augmentation](https://www.mindspore.cn/doc/programming_guide/en/r1.0/augmentation.html) section in the programming guide.

 The following demonstrates how to use the `c_transforms` module to augment data in the MNIST dataset.